-The New Horizons spacecraft revealed many observations relevant to volatile transport.
+The New Horizons spacecraft made many observations relevant to volatile transport.
 Other chapters cover this in detail: geology (White et al.), the geologic evidence for sublimation processes (Moore and Howard), photometric properties and color (Olkin et al.), volatile distributions (Cruikshank et al.), and atmospheric structure (Summers et al.).
-New Horizons revealed latitudinal variation in albedo and composition, and albedo variations larger than any in the solar system apart from Iapetus, as well as dramatic topography, glaciers, color contrasts, and a range of surface ages.
+New Horizons observations revealed latitudinal variation in albedo and composition, and albedo variations larger than any in the solar system apart from Iapetus, as well as dramatic topography, glaciers, and a range of surface ages.
 The presence of the deep N2 plains of Sputnik Planitia was completely unexpected, and dominates much of the post-encounter thinking about volatile transport and volatile cycles.

-New Horizons measurements yielded surface radii and pressures, ending years of ambiguous groundbased extrapolations.
-The mean radius from imaging is 1188.3 ± 1.6 km (Nimmo et al. 2017).
-The topography on Pluto varies about this mean by roughly ± 5 km (Schenk et al. 2018).
-Specifically, the radii probed with precision by the REX radio occultation were 1187.4 ± 3.6 km at ingress and 1192.4 ± 3.6 km at egress (Hinson et al. 2017).
-The mean pressure at 1189.9 km was 1.15 ± 0.07 Pa (Hinson et al. 2017), and the variation between ingress and egress is as expected given their different altitudes.
-The pressure of 1.15 ± 0.07 Pa is consistent with N2-ice in equilibrium at 36.9 ± 0.1 K (Fray and Schmitt 2008).
+New Horizons measurements yielded surface radii and pressures, ending years of ambiguous interpretation of near-surface conditions from ground-based stellar occultations.
+The mean radius from imaging is 1188.3 \pm 1.6 km (Nimmo et al. 2017).
+The observed topography on Pluto varies about this mean by roughly \pm 5 km (Schenk et al. 2018).
+Specifically, the radii probed with precision by the REX radio occultation were 1187.4 \pm 3.6 km at ingress and 1192.4 \pm 3.6 km at egress (Hinson et al. 2017).
+The mean pressure at 1189.9 km was 1.15 \pm 0.07 Pa (Hinson et al. 2017), and the variation between ingress and egress is as expected given their different altitudes.
+The pressure of 1.15 \pm 0.07 Pa is consistent with N2-ice in equilibrium at 36.9 \pm 0.1 K (Fray and Schmitt 2008).
 The CH4 number density was measured by solar occultation (Young et al. 2018).
-Models were needed to extrapolate to the surface from 80 km, the lowest altitude at which CH4 was last well measured, resulting on a CH4 surface ratio of 0.28-0.35%.
+Models were needed to extrapolate CH4 number density to the surface from 80 km, the lowest altitude at which CH4 was last well measured, resulting in a CH4 surface mixing ratio of 0.28-0.35%.